BeamMW/beam-docs/source/rtd_pages/user_supported_platforms.rst

 	:fa:`hdd-o` ``10GB`` of free Disk (*the size of the block chain increases over time*)

+.. attention:: At the moment Beam only works on processors that support AVX instruction set.

 .. note:: Please report any issues you might encounter while running BEAM software on your system.